fmorriso/APM-communication/README.md

     @import 'variables';
     @import '../node_modules/font-awesome/scss/font-awesome';
     ```
-## Port in Use error and work-around
+## Port in Use error and work-around (no longer needed: Angular-CLI 1.7.1 fixed it)
 https://github.com/angular/angular-cli/issues/4201
 ```
 netstat -a -o -n